Aleee-ggr/ing-sw-2024-franzese-geronimi-guarisco-ieva/README.md

 to run on Windows you should use the new [windows terminal](https://github.com/microsoft/terminal), default terminal from windows 11.
 to run the TUI you should:
 - enable UNICODE characters in the terminal
+- use a font that support UTF-8
 - adjust the font size depending on your screen

-the fastest way to enable UTF-8 on your windows terminal is to enable `Use Unicode UTF-8 for worldwide language support` in your OS language settings.
+the safest way to enable UTF-8 on your windows terminal is to enable `Use Unicode UTF-8 for worldwide language support` in your OS language settings.
-before running the game typing
+on some systems typing on the terminal before running the game:
 ```
 chcp 65001
 ```
 should also work.
-Alternatively you could use WSL using Ubuntu.
+Because those steps may vary depending on your configurations the safe bet is always using WSL with Ubuntu or a UNIX-based system.

+### macOS apple silicon pre-setup:
+If you are running a MacBook with apple silicon you should use a supported version of javaFX.
+we recomend [azul](https://www.azul.com/downloads/?version=java-22&os=macos&architecture=arm-64-bit&package=jdk-fx#zulu) sdk version 22

 ### Every OS:
 to compile the project move into the root project folder use the command: